Senior Vice President for Research and Technical Assistance

 Recent project work includes examining the effectiveness of the Appalachian Regional Commission’s 50-year involvement in the 13-state region it serves; evaluating the benefits from DoD’s Office of Economic Adjustment-Defense Industry Adjustment awards; outcomes in the areas of lending and venture capital for the US Treasury Department’s State Small Business Credit Initiative; reports on manufacturing opportunities for the NIST- Manufacturing Extension Partnership program; and developing best practices for the use of business incentives in partnership with the Pew Charitable Trusts.
-Dr. Romitti also performs economic impact assessments on the effects from proposed policies; identifying supply chain opportunities for businesses including eastern Wisconsin, northwest Pennsylvania, West Virginia and Texas; and customized assessments of changing business conditions and workforce needs, and larger demographic and socioeconomic trends to further data-driven planning.
-Additionally, Dr. Romitti conducts extensive research on high-growth companies, provides support to the network of CREC affiliated national membership organizations, and coordinates the development and implementation of training curriculum on regional economic methods and planning practices.
+Dr. Romitti also performs economic impact and ROI assessments on the effects from proposed policies and economic development assets; identifying supply chain opportunities for businesses including eastern Wisconsin, northwest Pennsylvania, West Virginia and Texas; customized assessments of changing business conditions and workforce needs; and monitoring larger demographic and socioeconomic trends to further data-driven planning.
+Additionally, Dr. Romitti conducts extensive research on high-growth companies, provides support to the network of CREC affiliated national membership organizations, including the Labor Market Information Institute and Projections Managing Partnership, and coordinates the development and implementation of training curriculum on regional economic methods and planning practices.

 Before joining CREC, Dr. Romitti served as the Director of Economic and Public Policy Research at the University of Massachusetts Donahue Institute, a unit of the UMass President’s Office, where he provided New England public, private, and non-profit leaders with analyses of trends, economic impacts, targeted industries, labor market issues, economic development efforts, and policy initiatives.
 Dr. Romitti was the Managing Editor of MassBenchmarks, an economic journal published by the university in cooperation with the Federal Reserve Bank of Boston.
 He also headed the Massachusetts State Data Center.